 ‘Oh, how kind of you.
 How very welcoming,’ George said, settling herself down in the chair at the mahogany table with her things, glancing about the kitchen, a dresser and cupboards, shelves of books and shelves hung with pots and pans, a workmanlike Belfast sink, a mangle and washtub and dolly, theatrical posters and photographs on the walls, the air smelling of the coal fire a sulking Tilly, back rigid still with umbrage, now sat in front of, of bread baking, and clothes drying, and fog.

 ‘But if I may say so,’ George went on, gloves off and hands held out in the direction of the fire, ‘I knew you would be.
 Yours is not, as some are, a front door that when closed shuts out the rest of the world.
-And I knew that if, in the excitement of being in a London Particular, and in the East End, where, when I was a girl, Jack the Ripper was at work on the cobbles, I forgot myself long enough to turn the door knob and enter without right or invitation, as indeed I – ’
+And I knew that if, in the excitement of being in a London Particular, and in the East End, where, when I was a child, Jack the Ripper was at work on the cobbles, I forgot myself long enough to turn the door knob and enter without right or invitation, as indeed I – ’

 Dolly waved it away with a hand.
 ‘Oh, don’t worry about all that, George.
 Liberty hall this is.
 Besides, the catch doesn’t work.’